Writing Essentials: Choice & Consequence

 Anticipation of when and how the tension of a scene, a sequence of scenes, or the character journey itself will resolve.

-A consequence related to a scene, or a sequence of scenes, eases the tension momentarily as it offers a resolution to that specific part of the character journey while keeping anticipation in place of what’s to follow.
+A consequence related to a scene, or a sequence of scenes, eases the tension momentarily, as it offers a resolution to that specific part of the character journey, while keeping anticipation in place of what’s to follow.

 Moving forward or facing a setback is what keeps our narrative interesting.
 It can’t all be smooth sailing.
 Some lessons are harder to learn than others, right?
-Keeping the narrative open to both alternatives - moving forward or bumping up against an obstacle - keeps the reader guessing.
+Keeping the narrative open to both alternatives—moving forward or bumping up against an obstacle—keeps the reader guessing.

-The consequence: staying trapped indefinitely.
+The consequence of a Bad Choice: staying trapped indefinitely.

-In the next post we’ll dig into Good vs. Bad Choices and how they help inform Consequence via the character journey.
+In the next post we’ll dig into Good vs. Bad Choices and how they help inform consequence via the character journey.